For Real (TV series)

 For Real! is an Australian comedy television program for children and teenagers which first screened on 10 Shake on 17 October 2020.

 Taylor, Maddie, Jet, Lucas and George gather every afternoon in a ramshackle makeshift studio space to produce and record their YouTube show.
 They try to stay on task and get their show out before they have to be at training, do homework and combat their teen social pressures.
-Their greatest obstacle is their local Mayor, an ignorant opinionated selfish villain who creates havoc within the community and motivates the teens to Get Involved and stand up for what they believe.
+Their greatest obstacle is their local Mayor, who creates havoc within the community and motivates the teens to get involved and stand up for what they believe.
+The group becomes community activists as a result of their interaction with the Mayor.